KostasSot/migration-guru/README.md

 # Migration Guru

 A Laravel 12 package to manage migrations from a simple **web UI**.
-It allows you to create, run, rollback, and delete migrations without touching the terminal.
+It allows you to create,edit, run, rollback, and delete migrations without touching the terminal.

 ---